splunk/docker-itmonitoring/README-k8s.md

 ## Deploying Splunk Enterprise and the 2 Splunk UFs
 1. Update these parameters in the k8s-splunk-full-demo.yaml yaml files
-i) <yourdockerhubsecret>: secret to allow image pulls from a dockerhub repo
+* \<yourdockerhubsecret\> : secret to allow image pulls from a dockerhub repo

-ii) Splunk Enterprise host - splunkenterprise: the Splunk host name used to by the UF to forward logs and metadata.
+* Splunk Enterprise host - splunkenterprise: the Splunk host name used to by the UF to forward logs and metadata.
 The two Universal Forwarders (UFs) (1 deployed as a daemonset and the other as a Deployment type) require a value for the SPLUNK_FORWARD_SERVER.
 If you use the k8s-splunk-full-demo.yaml, the assumption is that you will be sending the data to the instance of Splunk Enterprise created as a Deployment type in the yaml.

 2. Build the 3 required images:
-i) ta-k8s-logs: docker build -t splunk/universalforwarder:7.0.0-monitor-k8s-logs -f ./docker-images/ta-k8s-logs-image/Dockerfile
+* ta-k8s-logs: docker build -t splunk/universalforwarder:7.0.0-monitor-k8s-logs -f ./docker-images/ta-k8s-logs-image/Dockerfile
-ii) ta-k8s-meta: docker build -t splunk/universalforwarder:7.0.0-monitor-k8s-meta -f ./docker-images/ta-k8s-meta-image/Dockerfile
+* ta-k8s-meta: docker build -t splunk/universalforwarder:7.0.0-monitor-k8s-meta -f ./docker-images/ta-k8s-meta-image/Dockerfile
-ii) k8s: docker build -t splunk/splunk:7.0.0-monitor-k8s -f ./docker-images/enterprise-k8s/Dockerfile
+* k8s: docker build -t splunk/splunk:7.0.0-monitor-k8s -f ./docker-images/enterprise-k8s/Dockerfile

 3. Publish the 3 images to the trusted registery of your choice, e.g., docker push splunk/universalforwarder:7.0.0-monitor-k8s-meta, docker push splunk/universalforwarder:7.0.0-monitor-k8s-logs.